devopspass/plugins/ARHITECTURE.md

       default: latest
 ```

+Please note, that comparing to other icon's in DOP, actions icons are FontAwesome 5 icon id - https://fontawesome.com/v5/search?q=&o=r&m=free
-You can see how it reflects in UI:
+You can see how it reflects in UI.

 ![Application action](https://raw.githubusercontent.com/devopspass/plugins/main/images/application-action.png)